miap04/GameRecord/readme.md

 Changed name of placeholder arrays that were previously called games to make way for the new array that was required in Step 4.
 Made the retrieveAllGamesFromLocalStorage use a for loop that is based on the localStorage.length and localStorage.key commands once i learned that they were a thing from: https://medium.com/@joeylee08/localstorage-101-persisting-browser-data-on-the-client-694cea0981b3#:~:text=localStorage%20is%20a%20global%20browser,and%20close%20the%20browser%20window.
 Kept the old function that retrieved games based on title in case it will be useful later for retrieving specific games.

+**Step 5**
+*Additions:*
+Added a function to add a single game to the HTML.
+I did this by creating a gameEntry element, and then appending all the other elements to that element using appendChild.
+I had to create a CSS class to indent the text correctly as in the example provided.
+Then I created a function that adds all the games to the HTML by looping over the games array.

+*Edits*
+Removed console.log's that are no longer being used to test functions to clean up the code.